-- (a) This section applies to petitions to vacate any portion of an existing public way, public easement, or any other area dedicated to the public.
-This section does not apply to property owned by the City and Borough in its proprietary capacity. - (b) Pre-application conference.
-A pre-application conference is required prior to submitting an application for a public way vacation. - (c) Application.
-Applications for public way vacations shall be submitted on a form provided by the department, and must be accompanied by the following: - (1) A petition by the City and Borough or a request signed by the owners of a majority of the land fronting the area sought to be vacated; - (2) A deed, or other sufficiently reliable legal instrument, describing the owners of the land fronting the area sought to be vacated; - (3) A sketch plat and all relevant submittals required by CBJ 49.15.410 showing the area proposed to be vacated and the proposed configuration of all adjoining parcels that would be modified if the vacation application were approved; - (4) A deed, or other sufficiently reliable legal instrument, describing how title to the vacated area will be allocated consistent with this section; - (5) The application fee; - (6) If required, an appraisal by a qualified appraiser; and - (7) If required by the director, a traffic impact analysis in accordance with CBJ 49.40, Article III. - (d) Commission review process. - (1) After determining the application is complete, the department shall provide public notice consistent with CBJ 49.15.230.
+- This section applies to petitions to vacate any portion of an existing public way, public easement, or any other area dedicated to the public.
+This section does not apply to property owned by the City and Borough in its proprietary capacity. - Pre-application conference.
+A pre-application conference is required prior to submitting an application for a public way vacation. - Application.
+Applications for public way vacations shall be submitted on a form provided by the department, and must be accompanied by the following: - A petition by the City and Borough or a request signed by the owners of a majority of the land fronting the area sought to be vacated; - (2) A deed, or other sufficiently reliable legal instrument, describing the owners of the land fronting the area sought to be vacated; - (3)A sketch plat and all relevant submittals required by CBJ 49.15.410 showing the area proposed to be vacated and the proposed configuration of all adjoining parcels that would be modified if the vacation application were approved; - A deed, or other sufficiently reliable legal instrument, describing how title to the vacated area will be allocated consistent with this section: - (5)The application fee; - (6) If required, an appraisal by a qualified appraiser; and - If required by the director, a traffic impact analysis in accordance with CBJ 49.40.
+Article III. - (d) Commission review process. - After determining the application is complete, the department shall provide (1) public notice consistent with CBJ 49.15.230. - (2)The director may transmit copies to other public or private entities that may have an interest in the proposal for their comments.